nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `plannerMd.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.